Klippen has worked with vulnerable people for more than 30 years!

 Teen Challenge Denmark

-To be involved in Teen Challenge Denmark and the European Community, gives us at Klippen inspiration for future work, and the opportunity to network and support each other.
+To be an integrated part of Teen Challenge Denmark and the fellowship with Teen Challenge Europe, gives us the opportunity to network and support each other.

 Read more about Teen Challenge Europe

 Klippen has been greatly supported for many years by the charity shop (Cirkelines Æske) on Nørrebro.

 ‘Cirkelines Æske’ (Æske means box) is a charity store selling children’s clothes and toys for children from 0-14 years old.
 The vision of the Store is to help those in financially unstable situations, as well as helping people with a previous history of abuse back to normal lives with work and family.
 The vision is also to help trafficked women (or people with mental disorders) to a life with purpose.